YousefSalahKassem/e-shopy/README.md

 lint is a hand-picked, open-source, community-driven collection of lint rules for Dart and Flutter projects.
 The set of rules follows the [Effective Dart: Style Guide](https://dart.dev/guides/language/effective-dart/style).

 The package is already set up and it will provide you with warnings when you are not following the effective dart style guide.

+### Easy Localization:

+Provides an easy and fast internationalization for flutter apps.
+We provide a complete usage example in the boilerplate which you could edit to serve your own needs. for more information about the package refre to the [offical docs](https://pub.dev/packages/easy_localization/versions/2.3.3 "offical docs").

 ## Dealing with Assets